Coping With the Loss of a Limb

 .
 If you are feeling self-conscious about your limb loss, try to remember that your physical appearance does not matter to those who care about you.

 Phantom Sensation and Phantom Limb Pain

-- Talk.
 One of the first strategies when coping with limb loss is to talk with another amputee who has undergone a similar situation.
 They have been through it and can offer a different point of view than your nonaffected friends or family.
 Whenever possible, this should also be done before limb removal to help mentally prepare you for what lies ahead.
 Ask your doctor or physical therapist if they know of someone in your situation who you might be able to talk to.
 Or turn to a local or online support group.
-For more support, or in the case of clinical depression, there is professional therapy.
+For more support, or in the case of clinical depression (depressive symptoms that last at least 2 weeks), there is professional therapy.
 Your doctor can provide you with a referral to a social worker or psychologist.